omartamer002/GoLang_Projects/README.md

 # GoLang Projects
-This repository is for my GoLang projects (Without the backend framework)
+This is a Profit Calculator GoLang application in which:
+- Earning Before Tax (EBT)
+- Profit
+- The Ratio between EBT and Profit is calculated.